-Agente has ten years of experience in custom web design and e-commerce website redesign services.
+Agente has more than 10 years of experience in custom web design and eCommerce website redesign services.
 We engage with a full cycle of website design to deliver platforms that sell, be it a fashion retailer platform, furniture marketplace, food retailer website, or POS terminal.
-Here's just some of the projects in our portfolio:
+Here are some of the projects from our portfolio:

 Furnique furniture marketplace needed an adaptive user interface for thousands of product names, as well as dozens of categories and brands.
 The project plan included a full range of services associated with prototyping and designing user interfaces: Competitor analysis, hit-maps analysis, information architecture, prototyping, and designing desktop and mobile interfaces.
 The project also included a new logo design.

-E-commerce stores are responsible for generating $1.2 million in revenue every 30 seconds.
-Probably, right now yesterday’s consumer has just opened his or her own store to sell stuff.
+eCommerce stores have already attracted over two billion buyers around the world.
+It's quite likely that yesterday’s consumer has just opened his or her own store to sell stuff.
 Yes, the e-market is an immensely competitive place.
-If you want to attract new clients and keep the old ones, think of planning a website redesign.
-Contact our professionals to get their expert vision of your platform.
+If you want to attract new clients and keep the old ones, think of planning an eCommerce site redesign.
+Contact our specialists to get expert vision of your platform.

 Stay tuned for news